Azure IoT C SDK Port¶

 Note: The entered connection string was added to the sample’s source code.
 You can find it in

-You can read messages received from Azure, for example using AzureIotHub VS Code Extension
+You can read messages received from Azure, for example using AzureIotHub VS Code Extension by clicking

-Start Monitoring Built-in Event Endpoint
+Start Monitoring Built-in Event Endpoint:

 [IoTHubMonitor] [6:07:21 PM] Message received from [ia32-generic-qemu]: